 The current regulation of financial service providers is governed by the so-called ‘efficient markets theory’ of the 1997 Wallis Report.
-This is the “light touch” belief that markets drive efficiency and that regulatory intervention should be kept to a minimum to allow markets to achieve maximum efficiency.
+This is the “light touch” belief that markets drive efficiency and regulatory intervention should be kept to a minimum to allow markets to achieve maximum efficiency.
 The only regulation that protects investors is limited to conduct and disclosure requirements on Australian Financial Services Licence holders.
 ASIC issues these licences which are mandatory for all financial services businesses but are easy to get.

 The Corporations Act 2001 has conflict of interest disclosure provisions but did not include margin lending until October this year.
 This is the practice of lending for the purpose of investing with the loan secured against the value of the borrower’s portfolio.
-When the value of the equity falls below an agreed proportion of the portfolio value, a margin call requires the borrower to either contributing additional equity or sell shares.
+When the value of the equity falls below an agreed proportion of the portfolio value, a margin call requires the borrower to either contribute additional equity or sell shares.

 The Storm Financial collapse had a “catastrophic effect” on many investors who did not get an opportunity to respond to margin calls and were sold out of their portfolios at the bottom of the market in late 2008.
 3,000 out of Storm’s 14,000 clients had leveraged investments.
 The Townsville-based company encouraged these people to take out loans against their equity to generate a lump sum to invest in the share market.

 Clients had a margin loan with an 80 to 90 percent loan to value ratio (LVR) and Storm charged a fee of seven percent for their services.
-Storm tendered out the margin loans to either Commonwealth Bank or Macquarie Investment Lending.
+Storm tendered out the margin loans to Commonwealth Bank and Macquarie Investment Lending.
 Clients were encouraged to increase the size of these loans on the basis of increased home value.
 The paperwork left a lot to be desired with many signing blank loan applications or had their income figures or asset values overstated.

 In December Storm co-director Emmanuel Cassimatis met senior Commonwealth staff to arrange to consolidate client debt into a large corporate debt facility to be repaid over three to four years.
 Cassimatis asked for a further loan to cover his customers’ margin calls.
 Commonwealth turned this proposal down.
 Cassimatis blamed this decision on Storm’s demise.
 But Commonwealth’s hands were tied – Storm had already been pronounced insolvent.
 They called in a $10 million loan.

 Ripoll’s committee noted a major flaw in Storm’s “one size fits all” financial advice irrespective of client circumstances.
 This aggressive leveraged investment strategy was inappropriate for people on average incomes or about to retire.
-He also noted Storm downplayed the risk customers could lose their family homes while overselling the notion of professional indemnity insurance.
+He also noted Storm downplayed the risk customers could lose their family homes while overselling professional indemnity insurance.

 The Institute of Actuaries was blunt in its submission and rejected complaints about expensive commission-free advice.
 Advice is expensive, it said, and not required by the 90 percent of people whose best investment advice is to pay off the mortgage or put money into super.
 However, people who do need it ought to be able see what that advice is.
 “The profession has to stand on its own two feet,” they said “People need to understand that this is the cost of that advice.”